awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 1. When the automation completes, you will see the AMI ID\.
 You can launch the AMI to verify that the Windows OS is upgraded\.
 **Note**
 It is not necessary for the automation to run all of the steps\.
 The steps are conditional based on the behavior of the automation and instance\.
 Systems Manager might skip some steps that are not required\.
 Additionally, some steps may time out\.
 Systems Manager attempts to upgrade and install all of the latest patches\.
 Sometimes, however, patches time out based on a definable timeout setting for the given step\.
-When this happens, the Systems Manager automation continues to the next step to ensure that the internal OS is upgraded to Windows Server 2012 R2\.
+When this happens, the Systems Manager automation continues to the next step to ensure that the internal OS is upgraded to the desired Windows Server version\.

 1. After the automation completes, you can launch an Amazon EC2 instance using the AMI ID to review your upgrade\.
 For more information about how to create an Amazon EC2 instance from an AWS AMI, see [ How do I launch an EC2 instance from a custom Amazon Machine Image \(AMI\)?](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/)